TooFuW/ETracker/README.md

 1. **Generate a pixel** - the server creates a unique tracking URL tied to a label of your choice.
 2. **Embed it** - paste the `<img>` tag into your email's HTML body.
 It is invisible to the recipient.
-3. **Track opens** - every time the email is opened and the image loads, the server increments the read counter and records the timestamp.
+3. **Track opens** - every time the email is opened and the image loads, the server records the full open event: timestamp, IP address, email client, country, city, and language.
 4. **Manage from the extension** - the Chrome extension lets you create pixels, monitor their stats, and delete them directly from your browser.

 ---